mobajemu-msft/groove-api-documentation/Groove/Using the Groove RESTful Services/Guidelines.md

   After 24 hours, the application must update the data by querying the Groove RESTful API again.

-+ If Microsoft provides you with an authentication token, your application may enable users to sign in to their Groove Pass premium subscription accounts and stream audio content.
-Your application must not enable download of audio content from the Groove Pass service, or any other form of unauthorized reproduction such as stream capture.
++ If Microsoft provides you with an authentication token, your application may enable users to sign in to their Groove Music Pass premium subscription accounts and stream audio content.
+Your application must not enable download of audio content from the Groove Music service, or any other form of unauthorized reproduction such as stream capture.

-+ You must authenticate each user as a premium Groove Pass subscriber before streaming content from the Groove Pass catalog as further described in the documentation provided by Microsoft.
++ You must authenticate each user as a premium Groove Music Pass subscriber before streaming content from the Groove Music catalog as further described in the documentation provided by Microsoft.

 + Your application must list the artist name, song title and album title prior to each stream, and if technically possible, contemporaneously with playback.